-After an initial claim for social security disability benefits is denied, it is important to not give up hope.
+After your initial claim for Social Security Disability (SSD) benefits is denied, it is important to not give up hope.
 Unfortunately, most first claims for benefits are denied.
-However, it is possible to continue to pursue your benefits with the help of an experienced Cleveland social security lawyer at Lustig, Evans & Lucas.
-Our skilled firm provides clients with tailored representation in a wide range of social security disability matters, including federal court appeals.
-Schedule a consultation with an attorney at our office by contacting us online or by calling 216-539-8094.
+However, it is possible to continue to pursue your benefits with the help of an experienced Social Security lawyer at Lustig, Evans & Lucas Co., L.P.A.

 The Social Security Appeals Process

-An application for social security disability benefits typically goes through three phases, which include:
+An application for SSD benefits typically goes through three phases, which include:

 - The initial application process